ksaifullah/coding-challenge/README.md

 -	Simple Design (Passes tests, reveals intent, DRY, small)
 -	Continuous integration and deployment

-## Problem - Step 01
+## Get Started
 Create a *public* repository in [GitHub](https://github.com/) where the repository name is a [UUID](https://www.uuidgenerator.net/version4).
 Please keep commiting to this GitHub repository as you develop through rest of the steps.
+Regarding programming language, please choose the one you are most comfortable with to solve the problem.

 When you are done, share the repository URL with the person who asked you to try this exercise.

-## Problem - Step 02
+## Problem
 Develop a function that takes one string input of any number of integers separated by single whitespace.
 The function then outputs the longest increasing subsequence (increased by any number) present in that sequence.
 If more than 1 sequence exists with the longest length, output the earliest one.
 You may develop supporting functions as many as you find reasonable.

 #### Test Case 01